 I can show you experience which would make your head spin.

-Oh, he's supporting Donald Trump, which then brings us to the big Twitter question.
+Ah, he's supporting Donald Trump, which then brings us to the big Twitter question: fact-checking, using CNN and the Washington Post as fact-checkers.

 They're not news.